Spaghetti Sauce Recipe

 For your conveniece this is one of our printable low glycemic index recipes.

-This spaghetti sauce recipe makes enough for 1 lb. of spaghetti noodles.
-A family of four needs only 8 oz. of spagetti noodles for 1 meal so this recipe is enough for two meals for four people.
+This spaghetti sauce recipe makes enough for one pound of spaghetti noodles.
+A family of four needs only 8 oz. of spaghetti noodles for one meal so this recipe is enough for two meals for four people.
 If you double it you can freeze enough for four meals and you can keep it frozen for up to three months.

 If you work, make the spaghetti sauce on the weekend and you will have two healthy meals put together with low glycemic carbs already made for the week.
 The sauce will keep in the refrigerator for up to four days so only freeze it if you make more.
 Now just boil your noodles al dente and make a salad!